ambujtewari/stats306-winter2022/README.md

+**WARNING** This website for the Winter 2022 offering is still under construction.
+Lots of material below refers to the Winter 2022 version and will be updated soon!

 ## Welcome to STATS 306 / DATA SCI 306

 This is an introductory statistical computing course based on the R programming language.
 Topics covered include data wrangling, data visualization, basics of programming in R, and basics of statistical modeling.